EugTre/api-test/README.md

 `!args` (list) - list of positional arguments for generator function.

 `!id` (str, optional) - tag to mark several compositions to retrieve the very same result of generation function.
 Use it to ensure that request and response generated values will be the same.
+In context of the single document `!id` is used to identify generated result in the generator cache and to set `random.seed`.
+This means that if generator uses random package, one may retrieve same results using same `!id` across any part of the code (see `utils.generators.GeneratorManager` for details).

 Other composition parameters will be passed to generation function as keyword arguments.